Alyra-school/NatureDao/README.md

 - Owner : If your wallet address is the same as the contract owner, you'll be able to add curated projects, change phases, then send funds and attest of their proper use.
 - Donator : If your wallet address made at least one donation, you'll be able to vote for a project.
 The Owner can also be a Donator.
-- Visitor : If your wallet address did not make a donation yet, you can make one, or have access to fauna's data.
+- Visitor : If your wallet address did not make a donation yet, you can make one, or have access to NatureDAO's data.

 #### Usability